JoaoRodrigues-JR/JoaoRodrigues-JR/README.md

   I'm actually on career transition.
 Initially I started on ADM sector, but as I always liked of technologies, that was not completing me :eyes:

-- :mortar_board: I’m happy studying Science Computition on FURB (3/6);
+- :mortar_board: I’m happy studying Science Computition on FURB (4/6);
-- :triangular_flag_on_post: In a first moment, I've chosen learning JS, HTML and CSS alone (but I take risks on JAVA too);
+- :triangular_flag_on_post: In a first moment, I've working to React and Spring Boot (but I'm taking risks on .NET too);

 ## Contacts: